fengxia41103/myblog/content/workspace/openstack/charm_reactive.md

 Slug: juju charm reactive
 Author: Feng Xia

-In this article we will study charm's
+> <span class="myhighlight">Copyright @ Lenovo US</span>

-[reactive][1] framework to get a firm understanding of what they mean by writing an reactive charm.
+In this article we will study charm's [reactive][1] framework to get a firm understanding of what they mean by writing an reactive charm.

 [1]: https://pythonhosted.org/charms.reactive/